The Young Visiters: Adaptations

 The Young Visiters ... has been turned into a play by the simple use of a pair of shears and a pot of paste.
 Probably no novel was ever so reverently dramatized since the world began.

-A two-act musical comedy version, Quite A Young Girl by Alicen White, Martha D Coe, and Peter Colonna was written in 1960.
+A two-act musical comedy version, Quite a Young Girl by Alicen White, Martha D Coe and Peter Colonna, was written in 1960.
 Whilst it received the author’s blessing, they ultimately failed to find a producer.

-A musical based on the book, by Michael Ashton and Ian Kellam, was produced in 1968; a feature-length film was made in 1984 starring Tracey Ullman and John Standing; and a television film version was made by the BBC in 2003, starring Jim Broadbent as Alfred Salteena, Lyndsey Marshal as Ethel Monticue and Hugh Laurie as Lord Bernard Clark.
+A musical by Michael Ashton and Ian Kellam based on the book was produced in 1968.

+A feature-length film was made in 1984 starring Tracey Ullman and John Standing.

+A television film version was made by the BBC in 2003 starring Jim Broadbent as Alfred Salteena, Lyndsey Marshal as Ethel Monticue and Hugh Laurie as Lord Bernard Clark.
 The screenplay was written by Patrick Barlow and it was directed by David Yates.